zackyao11/Data_Skills_2_project/README.md

 commit any code.
 Wait until you form a group, and then create a group repo.  *Once code has* *been committed to a project, no group may be formed or added to.*

-It is required that you use GitHub Classroom, and I will use your past commits to understand your thought process for partial credit, and to monitor group participation.
+It is required that you use GitHub, and I may use your past commits to understand your thought process for partial credit, and to monitor group participation.
 You will not get full credit if your repository does not show multiple commits as you build your project, especially for groups.
 Expectations for the scope of the project will be higher for groups than for individuals, and the division of labor will be up to each group.
 Note again that I will be using your GitHub commit history in grading, so while I will lean toward giving the same grade to everyone in a group, it is possible that group members will recieve different grades.

-The link to create your project repository is available in the Modules section on Canvas.
+The link to create your project repository will be available in the Modules section on Canvas.

 Any local path references must be defined in a logical way that allows me (or your groupmates) to clone the repository and get to work with minimal changes (e.g. no more than one line of